Improving the skin's elasticity, or what accounts for firmness, is one of the most effective methods of improving the complexion of your skin.

 Goldfaden adds that vitamin B3, found as either niacinamide or nicotinic acid, is also ultra-effective.

-"Topically, vitamin B3 is one of the most effective ingredients in reducing collagen breakdown while simultaneously increasing fibroblast production," says Goldfaden.
+"Topically, vitamin B3 is one of the most effective ingredients2 in reducing collagen breakdown while simultaneously increasing fibroblast production," says Goldfaden.

 Collagen supplements have been shown to promote skin elasticity and hydration—among a lot of other benefits including gut, joint, and bone health.*

-These amino acids support your body's natural production of collagen and other molecules that make up the skin, like elastin and fibrillin.*
+These amino acids support your body's natural production of collagen3 and other molecules that make up the skin, like elastin and fibrillin.*

 Plant-based stem cells